 12. You’ll learn that London is full of bizarre food trends, and you’ll start hearing about things like this luxury McDonald’s and not even bat an eyelid.
-(Here’s where to find London’s weird and wonderful foods, if you’re interested.)
+(Here’s where to find London’s most weird and wonderful foods, if you’re interested.)

-13. The doors on the tube serve no purpose, and people will laugh if you as much as raise a hand towards them.
+13. The buttons on the tube doors serve no purpose, and people will laugh if you as much as raise a hand towards them.